odakyildiz/advanced-computational-statistics/_sources/intro.md

-# Welcome to Stochastic Simulation
+# Introduction

-This is an online companion to our lecture notes, which features extra explanations and code.
-Here we aim at reproduce almost every example in terms of implementation and results.
+This is a companion webpage to the LTCC course in Advanced Computational Methods in Statistics.

-The lecture notes are available in [Blackboard](https://bb.imperial.ac.uk/).
-Note that the lecture notes will be different than last year, so please do not use the old notes.
+For past year's materials, see [this webpage](https://github.com/nkantas/LTCC-Advanced-Computational-Methods-in-Statistics) as a good starting point.
+See [this page](https://akyildiz.me/stochastic-simulation) for the resources from my undergraduate course, which is largely relevant.

-Please note that this is a work in progress.
-If you find any errors, please let me know.
+But we will be deviating from the past year's materials and main resources for this year will be the slides and notebooks.

 ## Table of Contents